mohsenoid/Android-Interview-Questions/KOTLIN.md

 40. #### What are labels in Kotlin?

     Any expression written in Kotlin is called a label.
-For example, if we are having a *for-loop* in our Kotlin code then we can name that *for-loop* expression as a label and will use the label name for the *for-loop* .
+For example, if we have a *for-loop* in our Kotlin code then we can name that *for-loop* expression as a label and will use the label name for the *for-loop* .

     We can create a label by using an identifier followed by the `@ `sign.
 For example, `name@ `, `loop@ `, `xyz@ `, etc. The following is an example of a label: